Azamali010/Navigation_In_Jetpack_Compose/README.md

 # What is Navigation in Android?
-'Navigation helps you in understanding how your app moves across different components in your Application.'
+## Navigation helps you in understanding how your app moves across different components in your Application.

 # Android JetPack Navigation helps in implementing your high-level navigation in a go-easy approach.